-1. Do the development proposals make a positive contribution to sustainable communities and to the sustainable development objectives of the Lewes District Local Plan - Part 1 Core Strategy
+1. Do the development proposals make a positive contribution to sustainable communities and to the sustainable development objectives of the Lewes District Council Local Plan - Part 1 Core Strategy

-The proposed development is a key element of the delivery of sustainable growth in the proposed submission Core Strategy.
-Delivery of this strategic development on this site will aid in the delivery of all of the strategic objectives that are set out in section 5 of the Core Strategy.
+The proposed development is a key element of the delivery of sustainable growth in the submission Core Strategy.
 The redevelopment and regeneration of the site will deliver a number of other key benefits, including decontamination of the site, homes and employment in a sustainable, central location, improved sustainable (walking and cycling) connectivity to the town centre on the western side of the river, as well as significant flood defence improvements to the site's river frontage.
 It is highly unlikely that any of these benefits would be delivered without a full redevelopment of the site, including higher value uses, such as residential, even though it is acknowledged that they are more vulnerable in flood risk terms.
 Appropriate flood risk mitigation, including defences, agreed with the Environment Agency, will be required to be provided by the development and incorporated in to the layout and design.

-The provision of housing (including affordable) and a range of business units to meet modern requirements are a central part of the proposed submission Core Strategy vision for Lewes town, as is the recognition of the natural asset of the River Ouse through new development (e.g. the riverside walkway/cycleway proposed as part of a comprehensive redevelopment of the North Street/Eastgate area).
+The provision of housing (including affordable) and a range of business units to meet modern requirements are a central part of the submission Core Strategy vision for Lewes town, as is the recognition of the natural asset of the River Ouse through new development (e.g. the riverside walkway/cycleway proposed as part of a comprehensive redevelopment of the North Street/Eastgate area).

-The comprehensive redevelopment of the North Street/Eastgate area was positively appraised in the Sustainability Appraisal of the Joint Core Strategy (latest, proposed submission version).
+The comprehensive redevelopment of the North Street/Eastgate area was positively appraised in the Sustainability Appraisal of the Joint Core Strategy (latest, submission version).
 The SA found that the comprehensive redevelopment would enable the delivery of housing in an area of need, ensure that the site still performs an important economic role, would make good use of brownfield land and deliver flood improvements in a vulnerable area.
 Appendix 3 shows the SA appraisal table for the comprehensive redevelopment option for the North Street/Eastgate area.
-SA objective 14 relates directly to flood risk.